 Case Study

-Hexagram 50 – the caldron ends in Li, the fire (upper trigram), an instance that separates “the clear and the unclear”: that which was absorbed in Dui, is being treated here, sweeping out the useless, integrating the “clear” / useful.
-And that is quite a fine description of our conversation: we share our findings, we move forward on intuitive, spontaneous, yet seemingly invisible but clearly mapped out routes, and together try to fill the blank spaces in our various maps of human existence.
+Hexagram 50 – the caldron ends in Li, the fire (upper trigram), an instance that separates “the clear from the unclear”: that which was absorbed in Dui, is being treated here, sweeping out the useless, integrating the “clear” / useful.
+And this is pretty good description of our conversation: we share our findings, we move forward on intuitive, spontaneous, but seemingly invisible yet clearly mapped routes, and together we try to fill the blanks in our various maps of human existence.

 Debra Kaatz writes on LE2 Xing Jian: